-Sometimes it’s as simple as jotting down when you start and end a task on a notebook next to your computer to quantify the amount of time spent.
+Sometimes, it’s as simple as jotting down when you start and end a task in a notebook next to your computer to quantify the amount of time spent.

 Time tracking can be beneficial for your whole team.
-When you know how much time does a task require, you’ll be able to better predict the work hours needed during high-workload weeks and organize work schedules accordingly.
+When you know how much time a task requires, you’ll be able to better predict the work hours needed during high-workload weeks and organize work schedules accordingly.

-The main thing: you need to know where your time is going so you can compare it to your mental picture of how you and your team spend your time.
+The main thing you need to know is where your time is going so you can compare it to your mental picture of how you and your team spend your time.